barriosjorge/gmt_docs/src/platform.rst

     markets, especially where economy of scale plays an important role (e.g., industrial automation).

-The GMT project office has evaluated54 several technologies as part of its preliminary design work, ranging from mature to more emergent.
+The GMT project office has evaluated [Filg12]_ several technologies as part of its preliminary design work, ranging from mature to more emergent.
 Preliminary evaluations show that a design based on widely available industrial open standards and open source products is capable of meeting the GMT Control System requirements.
-A set of guidelines and requirements regarding the use of these technologies in the project is included in the Software and Controls Handbook16.
+A set of guidelines and requirements regarding the use of these technologies in the project is included in the Software and Controls Handbook [Filg13b]_.

 .. include:: platform-computing.rst.inc